 Types of Stainless Steel Springs

-Extension Springs: A type of coiled spring with touching coils is known as an extension spring.
+Extension Springs: A type of coiled spring with touching coils is known as an Extension springs.
 These coils separate as force is used to stretch the spring, yet the spring provides a return force in opposition to the force stretching the spring.
 Although a wire-forming machine may also be used to create extension springs, especially if it has a loop-end design, this is less common.
 Extension springs can also have the end ground down as an alternative.

 Compression Springs: Compared to extension springs, which have coils in contact when at rest, compression springs have coils that are apart when at rest and press together when pressure is applied.
 These kinds of springs resist an applied force by pushing back.
 A spring coiling machine is primarily used in the compression spring production process, though spring forming may also be utilized occasionally.